Rolling Out Tableau to the Enterprise? 10 Things You Need to Know!

 If only…insights from the Tableau trenches

 As the old adage goes “hindsight is often 20/20.”
-Many of the problems we encounter when clients bring us in could easily have been avoided if only they had known a few simple things.
+Many of the problems we encounter when clients contact us could easily have been avoided if only they had known a few simple things.

 Here’s our list of the 10 most valuable insights gleaned from our experience in the Tableau trenches.
 Insights that can help you avoid the costly and time-consuming problems.